Phones · Resale guide

 Known Issues — Reported by Real Motorola Edge 50 Owners

 Battery Drain After Major OS Updates.
-It’s a common Android phenomenon, and some Edge 50 users have experienced slightly increased battery drain immediately following a major OS update.
-This often settles down after a few days as the system optimizes, but it can be a temporary concern.
+It’s a common Android phenomenon, and some Edge 50 users have noted increased battery drain after a significant Android version update.
+This often resolves with a few charging cycles or a factory reset, but can be frustrating initially.
+Check long-term reviews on YouTube for specific user experiences.

 Warranty Status Timeline